daedreem/stimimager/README.md

 # StimImager

-StimImager is a Python-based audio composition tool that generates dynamic audio patterns using various sound effects and waveforms.
-It's designed to create complex audio stimulations with customizable parameters.
+StimImager is a Python-based audio generation tool for creating "stimphonies".
+Inspired by fallen_angel's stimphony creation web app due to unfortunately not being available reliably at the moment.

 ## Features